 Let’s now take a look at penetration tests.
 Manual penetration testing (or pen-testing) is conducted by human testers (in-house or outsourced to 3rd party) who try to evaluate the security of an organization’s infrastructure by safely exploiting vulnerabilities.
 Those vulnerabilities can be present in operating systems, services or applications, as well as faulty configurations or risky end-user behavior.
 In other words, the corporate network, applications, devices, and/or people are attacked to check if a hacker would be able to penetrate the organization.
 The tests also reveal how deep an attacker could penetrate and how much data could be stolen or exploited.

 When opting for a BAS solution, Cymulate’s Breach & Attack Simulation (BAS) platform is an excellent option.
 It takes targeted simulation attacks one step further by measuring the organization’s true preparedness to handle cybersecurity threats effectively.
 Using an offensive approach and defensive actions, Cymulate exposes critical vulnerabilities by simulating multi-vector cyberattacks from an attacker’s perspective.
-This sophisticated plug-and-play platform simulates and tests attack vectors by impersonating hackers, cyberattackers and rogue governments before an actual attack will take place exploiting any weaknesses.
-This platform enable you to automatically and continuously test without impacting the users or infrastructure and can be run on-demand at any time and from anywhere.
-With Cymulate’s Red Team capabilities, organizations can continuously test their cybersecurity posture against cyberattacks, global cybercrime campaigns and directed APTs.
+This sophisticated plug-and-play platform simulates and tests attack vectors by impersonating hackers, cyberattacks, and rogue governments before an actual attack will take place, exploiting any weaknesses.
+This platform enables you to automatically and continuously test without impacting the users or infrastructure and can be run on-demand at any time and from anywhere.
+With Cymulate’s Red Team capabilities, organizations can continuously test their cybersecurity posture against cyberattacks, global cybercrime campaigns, and directed APTs.

 Test the effectiveness of your security controls against possible cyber threats with a 14-day trial of Cymulate’s platform.